MinghuiChen43/awesome-deep-phenomena/README.md

 ![avatar](https://danieltakeshi.github.io/assets/understanding_dl_rethinking_gen.png)

+### Empirical Study: 2024

+- How Good is a Single Basin? [[paper]](https://arxiv.org/abs/2402.03187)
+  - Kai Lion, Lorenzo Noci, Thomas Hofmann, Gregor Bachmann.
+  - Key Word: Linear Mode Connectivity; Deep Ensembles.
+  - <details><summary>Digest</summary> This paper investigates the assumption that the multi-modal nature of neural loss landscapes is key to the success of deep ensembles.
+By creating "connected" ensembles that are confined to a single basin, the study finds that this limitation indeed reduces performance.
+However, it also discovers that distilling knowledge from multiple basins into these connected ensembles can offset the performance deficit, effectively creating multi-basin deep ensembles within a single basin.
+This suggests that while knowledge from outside a given basin exists within it, it is not readily accessible without learning from other basins.

 ### Empirical Study: 2023

 - Truth is in There: Improving Reasoning in Language Models with Layer-Selective Rank Reduction. [[paper]](https://arxiv.org/abs/2312.13558) [[code]](https://github.com/pratyushasharma/laser)